shigeyukey/shige-addons-wiki/src/answer-text-feedback.md

 <!-- 🟢 not free yet -->

-Hi I'm developer Shigeඞ!
+Hi I'm Shigeඞ!
 This add-on was developed as a special thanks for the support from my patrons [($5/month)](https://www.patreon.com/Shigeyuki) so it is not yet available for free.
 If you want it for free, download this empty add-on and please wait, when it becomes free I will notify you and you can install it.

 <!-- 🟢 not free yet -->